Berlin-Los Angeles Sister City Relationship celebrates 50th Anniversary in 2017

 Restoration of the Berlin Forest

-In October, a group of Berlin students from a vocational school specializing in environmental science and landscape design will travel to Los Angeles for two weeks.
-Accompanied by two teachers, and in cooperation with Los Angeles Trade Technical College and the Los Angeles Parks Department, over 5-7 days they will restore the Berlin Forest, a portion of Griffith Park dedicated to the Sister City relationship.
-This includes new plantings, tending to existing plantings and the repair of visitor infrastructure (footpaths, benches, signs etc.) The plan is to have the Berliners stay with Los Angeles host families, with whom they can spend their free time, thereby learning about everyday American life.
+In October, a group of 8 Berlin students from a vocational school specializing in environmental science and landscape design will travel to Los Angeles for two weeks.
+Accompanied by two teachers, and in cooperation with the Los Angeles Department of Parks and Recreation and the Los Angeles Trade Technical Collegeover 5-7 days they will restore the Berlin Forest, a portion of Griffith Park dedicated to the Sister City relationship.
+This includes new plantings, tending to existing plantings and the repair of visitor infrastructure (footpaths, benches, signs etc.) With the generous support of Sister Cities of L.A. the Berliners will stay with Los Angeles host families, with whom they can spend their free time, thereby learning about everyday American life.
 Educational and cultural activities are planned for the second week of the group’s stay.
 The German Consulate General in Los Angeles is supporting the visit with a reception.